SaiSindhuja197/mslearn-fabric/Instructions/Labs/06-dataflows-gen2.md

 # Exercise 8: Create a Dataflow (Gen2) in Microsoft Fabric

-### Estimated Duration: 40 minutes
+### Estimated Duration: 40 Minutes

 In Microsoft Fabric, Dataflows (Gen2) connect to various data sources and perform transformations in Power Query Online.
 They can then be used in Data Pipelines to ingest data into a lakehouse or other analytical store or to define a dataset for a Power BI report.

-This lab is designed to introduce the different elements of Dataflows (Gen2), and not create a complex solution that may exist in an enterprise.
+This exercise is designed to introduce the different elements of Dataflows (Gen2), and not create a complex solution that may exist in an enterprise.

 ## Lab objectives